About Transformations

 CrossJoin: Takes two inputs and return one output with each record of both inputs joined with each other.

-Sort: Sorts your input data by your own sort function.
+Sort: Sorts your input data either by your own sort function, or by particular columns.